 To stand in God’s righteous presence, in God’s righteous Kingdom, we are GIVEN God’s righteousness through trust in the saving work of Jesus who died on the cross to rescue us from sin and death and lives to give us life.

 Here’s where repentance comes in.
-Jesus said on the Sermon on the Mount that “those who hunger and thirst for righteousness” who have their hunger completely satisfied.
+Jesus said on the Sermon on the Mount that “those who hunger and thirst for righteousness” will have their hunger completely satisfied.
 Those who hunger for the righteousness only God can give, cast away all rebellion and self-righteousness, eagerly anticipating the appearing of the “bread of heaven” that alone gives life and, when He appears, put their trust in Him alone, the only Way to Truly know the Life-giver.
+(1 John 4:9-10)

 PUTTING IT ALL TOGETHER